matrixdex/devpy/README.md

 # Next steps

-Automatic search and hyperlink is yet to be implemented.
+Automatic search and hyperlink.

 Neural network control for smarter website generation with images, tables etc.

+# Bots 4 U Consultancy

+If you'd like a human coder to implement and maintain this project within your organization's codebase, we have yearly contracts.
+Contact us at manonthemoon13131@gmail.com.